scriptin/effective-input-slides/slides.md

 - Reading book series (e.g. Harry Potter).
 - Watching the same YouTube channel for a long time.

-#### Spaced repetition
+#### Spaced repetition (SR) / flashcards

-- You don't need SRS (Anki, etc.) for high-frequency vocabulary.
+- You don't need SR apps (e.g. Anki) or flashcards for high-frequency vocabulary.
-- Yet, SRS works for many people - good addition to input.
+- Yet, SR works for many people - good addition to input.
-- Sentence mining is better that just words.
+- "Sentence mining" is better than just words.

 ---